Data Streams Monitoring

 Monitor end-to-end latency of any pathway

-Datadog Data Streams Monitoring Pathway tab
+Datadog Data Streams Monitoring Monitor Templates

 Attribute incoming messages to any queue, service, or cluster

 Click on the Throughput tab on any service or queue in Data Streams Monitoring to quickly detect changes in throughput, and which upstream or downstream service these changes originate from.
-Once the Service Catalog is configured, you can immediately pivot to the corresponding team’s Slack channel or on-call engineer.
+Once the Software Catalog is configured, you can immediately pivot to the corresponding team’s Slack channel or on-call engineer.

 Quickly pivot to identify root causes in infrastructure, logs, or traces